Hiring Freeze Information

 • Candidate Onboarding Portal: Steps in Smart Onboarding will continue to be completed electronically.

-• Fingerprinting: If the position requires fingerprinting, the Background Check Team will send instructions to the candidate and department representative to complete fingerprinting at a local Fieldprint location.
+• Fingerprinting: If the position requires fingerprinting, the Background Check Team will send instructions to the candidate and department representative to complete fingerprinting.
 If assistance is needed, please contact us at HR-ERS@fsu.edu.

-If you have questions about this process, please contact Christie Riley, our I-9 Administrator.
+If you have questions or extenuating circumstances, please contact Christie Riley, our I-9 Administrator.

 We do accept online notarization for loyalty oath forms.
 Departments and candidates can use an online notary if preferred.
 Information on how department notaries can register as an online notary public and a listing of current online notaries can be found on the Department of State website.

 • Continue to follow ITS online safety protocols: Delete downloads of confidential materials from your device after the hiring action has been submitted.
 For additional protocols and guidance, please visit https://its.fsu.edu/remote-work.

 Resources & Training